BDC Hamburger Icon

 Edison replied, “Results!
 Why, man, I have gotten a lot of results!
 I know several thousand things that won’t work.”

-People tend to see success as positive and failure as a negative, but Edison’s quote shows this isn’t always the case.
-There are many valuable lessons you can learn from failure, and this knowledge can help you become a more successful and productive entrepreneur.
+People tend to see success as positive and failure as negative, but Edison’s quote shows this isn’t always the case.
+There are many valuable lessons to be learned from failure, and this knowledge can help you become a more successful and productive entrepreneur.

 What is failure?

 At its most basic definition, failure is a lack of success.
 For businesses, failure can take on many shapes and forms.
-Failure could mean you were unable to land a big sale or refer to a marketing campaign that never got the results you were looking for.
+Failure could mean you were unable to land a big sale or ran an unsuccessful email marketing campaign.
+In other words, you didn’t achieve the desired results.
 You can also fail in your hiring practices or training opportunities.

 FYIDid you know

-People often discount the part that failure plays in success, preferring to cling to the myth of overnight success.
-When Facebook co-founder Dustin Moskovitz was asked how he felt about the company’s seemingly quick success, he said, “If by overnight success you mean staying up and coding all night, every night for six years straight, then it felt quite tiring and stressful.”
+Many successful entrepreneurs failed at least once.
+However, people often prefer to cling to the myth of overnight success.
+When Facebook co-founder Dustin Moskovitz was asked how he felt about the company's seemingly quick success, he said, "If by overnight success you mean staying up and coding all night, every night for six years straight, then it felt quite tiring and stressful."

 How to learn from your failures

-Rarely in the business world is there success without failure.
-As you pursue your entrepreneurial dreams, you’re going to fail.
+Success in the business world is rarely achieved without failure.
+In fact, some of the most inspiring entrepreneurs around have experienced setbacks.
 It’s often said that failure doesn’t stop people; it’s how people handle failure that stops them.

 When you’re doing well in life, it feels like nothing can stop you.
-There are no words that can properly pin down feeling like you’re on top of the world.
+No words can adequately pin down the amazing feeling of being on top of the world.
 However, when failure hits, it hurts.
-Sometimes it hurts so bad that you think you’ll never be successful again.
+It can hurt so bad you think you’ll never be successful again.

-Staying humble helps curb the dramatic feeling of loss and failure.
-While you’re flying high on the feelings of success, never forget that you’re human, and treat everyone with the same humility and respect that you expect in return.
+Staying humble helps curb the dramatic feelings of loss and failure.
+While you’re flying high on success, never forget that you’re human.
+Treat everyone with the same humility and respect you expect in return.

 When you’re humble, you’ll be mentally prepared for failure when it comes your way.
-It will also ensure that you don’t get a “big head.”
-Plus, people who are close to you will help lift you up when things are not going your way.
+It will also ensure you don’t get a “big head.”
+Plus, people close to you will help lift you up when things are not going your way.

-It’s almost impossible to find a story of success that doesn’t have a trail of mistakes behind it.
+Finding a success story without a trail of mistakes is almost impossible.
 Nearly everyone experiences failure at some point in their life.
-The key to overcoming obstacles and becoming successful starts with learning from your mistakes.
+Learning from your mistakes is the key to overcoming obstacles and becoming successful.

 When failure strikes, ask yourself why it happened.
 Was it a result of something you did?
 Or did an outside force play a part?

-One of the ways to learn from your failures is by embracing change.
+One way to learn from your failures is to embrace change.
 Some people absolutely despise change, and it’s easy to see why.
-People get caught up in their ways, they get used to seeing the same people at the office, and they like the routine.
+They get caught up in their ways, get used to seeing the same people at the office, and like the routine.

 When you fail, sometimes you have to change things drastically.
-If things are not going your way and you have to start over, sometimes you have to sit back and look at the changes that need to be made and embrace them.
+If things are not going your way and you must start over, sometimes it’s best to sit back, consider the changes that must be made, and embrace them.

-When you embrace change after a failure, you’re encouraging healthy mental growth and development.
+When you embrace change after a failure, you encourage healthy mental growth and development.
 If you want to be a healthy entrepreneur, you have to be a mentally healthy human being.

 TipBottom line

-Do you struggle with how to manage change in your business and personal life?
-Learn the benefits of being adaptable and how it can help you as an entrepreneur.
+Do you struggle with managing change in your business and personal life?
+Learning the benefits of being adaptable, such as improved leadership and resilience, can help you grow as an entrepreneur.

 Why learning from failure is important